How To Fight a Termination or Reduction of DSHS Public Assistance

-If DSHS asks you to repay benefits that you got in the past, see How to Fight an Overpayment of Cash Assistance, Medical Assistance or Food Stamps.
+If DSHS asks you to repay benefits you got in the past, see How to Fight an Overpayment of Cash Assistance, Medical Assistance or Food Stamps.

-how you can keep getting benefits during your appeal.
+How to keep getting benefits during your appeal.

 The DSHS worker may not have known or understood all the important facts.